GoDevOps/productive-on-day-one/slides/README.md

 # DevContainer in Kubernetes

-- It is a container orchestrator thus we retrieve the previous benefits
+- It's a container orchestrator thus we retrieve the previous benefits
 - All the good benefits of Kubernetes in matter of :
   - resource usage
   - multi tenancy